 Skip to content ↓

-When you receive your financial aid award letter, you’ll notice that it is broken down into several components.
+When you receive your financial aid offer, you’ll notice that it is broken down into several components.
 Here’s what they mean.

 Estimated cost of attendance

 The estimated cost of attendance is the budget we use for every student who applies for financial aid.
 It approximates the cost of attending MIT for one year, and we use it to determine your specific financial need.
-It incorporates direct costs such as tuition and fees, as well as indirect costs for things such as personal expenses and food.
+It incorporates costs paid to the school such as tuition and fees, as well as costs paid to others for things such as personal expenses and food.

 Your actual costs will depend on a number of personal factors, including your housing and dining options, as well as other individual expenses.
-The majority of expenses incurred are billed through MIT and will appear on your award as direct costs.
+The majority of expenses incurred are billed through MIT and will appear on your offer as costs paid to the school.
 These include tuition, student life fee, health insurance (if you remain on the MIT plan), on-campus housing, dining plans, or TechCASH.

-The remaining expenses are considered indirect costs—items that are not billed through MIT, but are out-of-pocket expenses that you make for books, supplies, personal purchases, and travel.
+The remaining expenses are considered costs paid to others—items that are not billed through MIT, but are out-of-pocket expenses that you make for books, supplies, personal purchases, and travel.

 We do not change your budget based on your individual expenses.
-Whether you end up spending more or less than our allowance, your financial need and financial aid award stay the same.
+Whether you end up spending more or less than our allowance, your financial need and financial aid offer stay the same.

 Family financial contribution